searxng/searxng/docs/admin/installation-apache.rst

 With ProxyPreserveHost_ the incoming Host HTTP request header is passed to the proxied host.

-.. _apache searx via filtron plus morty:
+.. _apache searxng via filtron plus morty:

 .. tabs::